Oromo expansion: Michelle Gadaa invasion of Adal period (1562–1579)

-The Hawiye and the Dir clans were the predominant inhabitants of Hararghe Highlands (land of the Hararis) in the 16th century after the weakening of Adal.
-The Oromos took advantage of the crippling state and decided to also invade and to occupy the Hararghe Highlands and assimilate with Somali clan population of Jarso, Akisho, Gurgura, Nole, Metta, Oborra and Bursuk.
+The Hawiye and Dir clans became the predominant inhabitants of Hararghe Highlands (land of the Hararis) in the 16th century after the weakening of Adal.
+The Oromos took advantage of the crippling state and decided to also invade and to occupy the Hararghe Highlands and assimilate with Somali clan population of Jarso, Akisho, Gurgura, Nole, Metta, Oborra, and Bursuk.
 All were sub-clans of Dir, a major Somali clan, and were later confederated into Oromo tribe, the Afran Qallo clan.